Fabian Tassano: Books

-In 1995 Tassano published The Power of Life or Death: Medical Coercion and the Euthanasia Debate.
-The book had a Foreword by Thomas Szasz, an American psychiatrist known for his libertarian views on mental illness, and was described by the philosopher Antony Flew as 'intellectually first-class'.
-The Power of Life or Death attempts to bring free-market and libertarian philosophical ideas into the medical ethics debate, in particular in relation to the treatment of the terminally ill, and examines the ideological subtext of the medical ethics literature, which Tassano argues often gives greater weight to collective interests than to the preferences of individual patients.
-Despite its radical approach the book received serious, if guarded attention from the medical profession, the British Medical Journal, for example, commenting: 'We would not recommend this book as comfortable bedtime reading. ...
-If you like an intellectual challenge this one is for you.'
-The book was also reviewed in Nature, which commented, 'His view goes straight to the medical jugular', and the Literary Review, according to which 'Tassano presents hair-raising case studies [...] his book is a timely polemic.'
-The book was shortlisted for the Skrabanek Prize.
+In 1995 Tassano published The Power of Life or Death with a foreword by Thomas Szasz.
+The Power of Life or Death brings free-market and libertarian philosophical ideas into the medical ethics debate, in particular in relation to the treatment of the terminally ill, and examines the ideological subtext of the medical ethics literature, which Tassano argues often gives greater weight to collective interests than to the preferences of individual patients.
+The book was described by the philosopher Antony Flew as 'intellectually first-class'.
+The book also received numerous reviews from medical professionals, the British Medical Journal commented, "I would not recommend this book as comfortable bedtime reading but if you like an intellectual challenge this one is for you."
+A review in Nature commented, "His view goes straight to the medical jugular", and in a Literary Review article Cristina Odone wrote, "Tassano presents hair-raising case studies [...] his book is a timely polemic."

-Tassano analyses the ideological content of modern culture in general in Mediocracy: Inversions and Deceptions in an Egalitarian Culture (2006), characterized by Patrick Minford as a book that 'delightfully dissects the language of modern egalitarianism and political correctness'.
-The book argues that both ‘dumbing down’ in the popular media, and the obscurantism prevalent in academic discourse, are manifestations of the same underlying ideology: one which appears egalitarian but in reality is designed to privilege a paternalistic elite and exclude those who might criticise it.
+In 2006, Tassano published Mediocracy: Inversions and Deceptions in an Egalitarian Culture which analyses the ideological content of modern culture in general.
+Tassano argues that both ‘dumbing down’ in the popular media, and the obscurantism prevalent in academic discourse, are manifestations of the same underlying ideology: one which appears egalitarian but in reality is designed to privilege a paternalistic elite and exclude those who might criticise it.
+Patrick Minford said the book "delightfully dissects the language of modern egalitarianism and political correctness."
 Mediocracy received favourable reviews from a number of online commentators.
 Johnathan Pearce of the libertarian website Samizdata called it 'a rather fine book'.
 Curtis Yarvin described it as 'a comprehensive and witty dictionary'.

 In 2019 Tassano published a collection of essays entitled The Ideology of the Elites.

+In 2025 Tassano, along with his colleague Christine Fulcher, published Power-mad and Hypocritical: Why professors love Marxism.
+The book argues that humanities professors introduce Marxist ideology into their publications, and teach it to students, under the label 'Critical Theory'.